Taking in a lodger

 What rights do lodgers or subtenants have?

-A lodger or subtenant never becomes part of your tenancy with council.
+A lodger or subtenant never becomes part of your tenancy with the Council.
 They do not have any rights to your home or to take over your tenancy if you leave or die.

 However, you must give your lodger or subtenant reasonable notice before they have to leave.
 This can be a verbal or written request.